benediktkr/emacs-docker/README.md

   * [`git.sudo.is/ben/-packages/generic/emacs`](https://git.sudo.is/ben/-/packages/generic/emacs/)

-# current status -- archival notice
+# ⚠️  Current status -- Archival notice

 This occasionally breaks, and personally I am switching over to `vim` [anyway](https://web.archive.org/web/20190918054433/https://arstechnica.com/tech-policy/2019/09/richard-stallman-leaves-mit-after-controversial-remarks-on-rape/), so this repo and it's builds will be archived at some point in the near future.
 I am not aware of my builds having